 Whisk together the eggs, whole milk, sugar, and vanilla extract in a medium-sized bowl.
 Pick a size that will fit the bread easily when you are ready to dip them.

-Take a slice of bread and smear it with about a fourth of the Nutella.
+Take a slice of bread and smear it with about one-fourth of the Nutella.
 Top that slice with another piece of bread.
 Repeat with the remaining slices until you have four Nutella sandwiches.

 Heat a griddle or large nonstick pan on medium-high heat and grease with the butter.

 Dip each sandwich into the egg mixture, coating both sides of the sandwich completely.
 Dip again if desired.

 Place the sandwiches on the griddle and turn the heat down to medium-low.
 Cook for about 2 minutes or until golden brown.
 Flip and cook for another two minutes on the other side until golden brown and all the egg has been cooked through.

 Top with whipped cream, powdered sugar, and raspberries.

 - Don't overstuff the bread with the Nutella.
 When it gets hot, the spread will start to leak out of the sides and burn along the edges of the French toast.

 - You can use skim milk or a non-dairy milk like almond milk or coconut milk by substituting at a one-to-one ratio.
 The whole milk adds a nice rich flavor, but you won't miss it if you are dairy free.

 - If you want to take things to the next level, try whipping the Nutella with some softened cream cheese.
 This will give you a nice little tangy flavor along with the chocolatey goodness.